The Standard Formula: A Guide to Solvency II – Chapter 11: The Valuation of Assets and Liabilities

 Solvency II then provides that alternative valuation techniques should be consistent with one or more of the following approaches:

-• Market approach: uses prices and other relevant information generated by market transactions involving identical or similar assets, liabilities or group of assets and liabilities.
+• First, the market approach, which uses prices and other relevant information generated by market transactions involving identical or similar assets, liabilities or group of assets and liabilities.

-• Income approach: converts future amounts, such as cash flows or income or expenses, to a single current amount.
-The fair value is to reflect current market expectations for those future amounts.
+• Second, the income approach, which converts future amounts, such as cash flows or income or expenses, to a single current amount.
+The fair value is to reflect current market expectations about those future amounts.
 Valuation techniques consistent with the income approach include present value techniques, option pricing models and the multi-period excess earnings method.

-• Cost approach or current replacement cost approach: reflects the amount that would be required currently to replace the service capacity of an asset.
+• Third, the cost approach or current replacement cost approach, which reflects the amount that would be required currently to replace the service capacity of an asset.
 From the perspective of a market participant seller, the price that would be received for the asset is based on the cost to a market participant buyer to acquire or construct a substitute asset of comparable quality adjusted for obsolescence.

 4. Prohibited Valuation Methods